matthme/open-habitation/README.md

 This repository contains a minimal backend service API based on the [Falcon](http://falconframework.org/) framework, [Pandas DataPackage Reader](https://github.com/rgieseke/pandas-datapackage-reader), and the [Falcon plugin](https://github.com/alysivji/falcon-apispec) for [apispec](https://apispec.readthedocs.io/en/latest/index.html).

-Install the [Poetry](https://python-poetry.org/) dependency manager, then:
+Use pip with `requirements.txt` or install the [Poetry](https://python-poetry.org/) dependency manager, and:

 ```
 poetry install